constraint-systems/mosaic/README.md

 The chosen sizes are pretty much just what I thought would work, trying to balance between accuracy and speed of processing.

+The calcuations and image processing are all done using HTML Canvas.
+Three.js is used to make each canvas zoomable.

 A kind of fun result of this method is that different devices (and possibly browsers?) will handle the resizing sampling differently.
 I get different results on my phone versus my laptop.

 ## Dev